 (Also Microbio) Spring; 3 cr.
 (P-I).
 Transformations of nutrients and contaminants in soils and groundwater by microorganisms: emphasis on enzymatic mechanisms and metabolic pathways.
 Approaches for analyzing microbial populations and activities including molecular techniques.
 Applications of microbial activities for bioremediation of contaminated soils and groundwater.
 P: Chem 104; Bact 303 or Bot 375 or Biochem 501, or cons inst.
 Hickey.

-(Also F&W Ecol, Hort) Fall or Spring or Summer; 3 cr.
+(Also F&W Ecol, Hort); 3 cr.
 Many environmental issues related to urbanization are derived from the manipulation of soil.
 By coupling contemporary literature in urban soils with soil science, students will be able to evaluate environmental issues within the urban environment and provide new ways of remediating their impact.
 P: Soil Sci 301 or 230 or cons inst.
-Balster.
+Instructor to be determined

 525 Soil Geomorphology